-What is the difference between making a purpose built spread sheet and financial modelling?
-Financial modelling is much more flexible and can be easily modified to solve a wide array of questions.
-This course will examine the tools built into Excel and VBA and their use in financial modelling.
-The tools will be introduced using concepts such as the time value of money, bond pricing, risk and return, financial planning and option pricing.
-Tools will include absolute cell references, names, lookup tables, formatting, spinners (and other controls), if statements, graphs, etc., as well as an introduction to VBA programming.
-A basic knowledge of Excel is assumed with no prior experience with VBA.
+What is the difference between making a purpose-built spread sheet and financial modeling?
+Financial modeling is much more flexible and can be easily modified to solve a wide array of problems.
+This course will examine the tools built into Excel and VBA and their use in financial modeling.
+A basic knowledge of Excel is assumed with no prior experience with VBA required.

-INSTRUCTOR AND CONTACT INFORMATION
+INSTRUCTOR AND CLASS INFORMATION